taiki-e/auto_enums/README.md

 A library for to allow multiple return types by automatically generated enum.

 This crate is a procedural macro implementation of the features discussions in [rust-lang/rfcs#2414].
-This idea is also known as "Anonymous sum types".
+This idea is also known as ["Anonymous sum types"][rust-lang/rfcs#294].

 This library provides the following attribute macros: